mirofrankovic/cookbook-trisport-project-03/README.md

 # Deployment

+* [Python 3](https://www.python.org/) and [Flask 1.1.2](https://flask.palletsprojects.com/en/1.1.x/) was used to build the application.
+1. Created [requirements.txt](https://github.com/mirofrankovic/cookbook-trisport-project-03/blob/master/requirements.txt) that Heroku knows which packages are required for the application to run and install them.
+2. Created [Procfile](https://github.com/mirofrankovic/cookbook-trisport-project-03/blob/master/Procfile) that Heroku knows what kind of application is this.

-The following section describes the process to deploy this project to Heroku.
+The following section describes the process to deploy this project to **Heroku**.

 1. Ensure all required technologies are installed locally, as per the `requirements.txt` file.
 2. Login to Heroku, using 'heroku login' command.
 Input Heroku login details.